valhalla/valhalla/README.md

 Valhalla is fully functional on many Linux and Mac OS distributions.

-Support for Windows is not yet fully exploited.
+In Windows all functionality is not yet fully supported.
 Building the Valhalla library works flawlessly, as well as the following application modules:

 - `TOOLS`: utilities to query and benchmark various components
 - `DATA_TOOLS`: utilities to build input data and handle transit